2665 Extension of Time for Patent Owner Response [R-07.2015]

 An extension of time in an inter partes reexamination proceeding is requested, where applicable, pursuant to 37 CFR 1.956.
-Any request for extension of time pursuant to 37 CFR 1.956 will be decided by the Central Reexamination Unit (CRU) Director.
+Any request for extension of time pursuant to 37 CFR 1.956 will be decided by the Central Reexamination Unit (CRU) Director or SPRS.
 The request (A) must be filed on or before the day on which action by the patent owner is due, (B) must set forth sufficient cause for the extension, and (C) must be accompanied by the petition fee set forth in 37 CFR 1.17(g).

 Requests for an extension of time in an inter partes reexamination proceeding will be considered only after the first Office action on the merits in the reexamination is mailed.
 Any request for an extension of time filed prior to the first action will be denied.

 As noted above, a request for extension of time under 37 CFR 1.956 will be granted only for sufficient cause, and the request must be filed on or before the day on which action by the patent owner is due.
 In no case, will the mere filing of a request for extension of time automatically effect any extension, because the showing of cause may be insufficient or incomplete.
-In the prosecution of an ex parte reexamination, an automatic 1-month extension of time to take further action is granted upon filing a first timely response to a final Office action (see MPEP § 2272).
+In the prosecution of an ex parte reexamination, an automatic two-month extension of time to take further action is granted upon filing a first timely response to a final Office action (see MPEP § 2272).
 The automatic extension given in ex parte reexamination does not apply to the first response to an Action Closing Prosecution (ACP) in an inter partes reexamination.
 The reason is that in inter partes reexamination, parties do not file an appeal in response to an ACP, and a further Office action (Right of Appeal Notice) will issue even if the parties make no response at all.
-Thus, there is no time period to appeal running against the parties after the ACP is issued, unlike ex parte reexamination where an appeal is due after final rejection and the time is thus automatically extended one month to provide time for the patent owner to review the Office’s response to the amendment before deciding whether to appeal.
+Thus, there is no time period to appeal running against the parties after the ACP is issued, unlike ex parte reexamination where an appeal is due after final rejection and the time is thus automatically extended two months to provide time for the patent owner to review the Office’s response to the amendment before deciding whether to appeal.

 Evaluation of whether “sufficient cause” has been shown for an extension must be made by balancing the desire to provide the patent owner with a fair opportunity to respond, against the requirement of the statute, 35 U.S.C.
 314(c), that the proceedings be conducted with special dispatch.